You can update an OKD 4 cluster with a single operation by using the web console or the OpenShift CLI (

-Upgrade channels and releases: Upgrade channels allow you to choose an upgrade strategy.
-Upgrade channels are connected to a minor version of OKD.
-Upgrade channels control only release selection and do not impact the version of the cluster that you install.
+Upgrade channels and releases: With upgrade channels, you can choose an upgrade strategy.
+Upgrade channels are specific to a minor version of OKD.
+Upgrade channels only control release selection and do not impact the version of the cluster that you install.
 The

 Updating a cluster within a minor version using the web console: You can update an OKD cluster by using the web console.
-You can the update a cluster between minor versions.
-For more information, see the following items:
+The following steps update a cluster within a minor version.
+You can use the same instructions for updating a cluster between minor versions.

-Updating a cluster within a minor version using the CLI: You can update an OKD cluster by using the
+Updating a cluster within a minor version using the CLI: You can update an OKD cluster within a minor version by using the OpenShift CLI (

-Performing a canary rollout update: By controlling rollout of an update to the worker nodes, you can ensure that mission-critical applications stay available during the whole update, even if the update process causes your applications to fail.
+Performing a canary rollout update: By controlling the rollout of an update to the worker nodes, you can ensure that mission-critical applications stay available during the whole update, even if the update process causes your applications to fail.
 Depending on your organizational needs, you might want to update a small subset of worker nodes, evaluate cluster and workload health over a period of time, and then update the remaining nodes.
 This is referred to as a canary update.
 Alternatively, you might also want to fit worker node updates, which often requires a host reboot, into smaller defined maintenance windows when it is not possible to take a large maintenance window to update the entire cluster at one time.
-You can perform the following actions:
+You can perform the following procedures:

 Using hardware version 13 for your cluster nodes running on vSphere is now deprecated.
 This version is still fully supported, but support will be removed in a future version of OKD.
 Hardware version 15 is now the default for vSphere virtual machines in OKD.